alxtsg/Images-diff/README.md

     environment variable, it is not necessary to specify the full path, the executable name itself is sufficient.
 * `DIFF_THRESHOLD`: Maximum accepted difference between 2 images.
-The program reports an error if the difference between 2 images is greater than this value.
+The program reports an error if the difference between 2 images is lower than this value (i.e. not similar enough).
+The program uses the structural similarity index measure (SSIM) to measure the similarity between 2 images, the value ranges from 0 (not similar) to 1 (very similar).
 * `ABNORMAL_IMAGES_DIRECTORY`: The directory to be created for abnormal images.
   If specified, the directory will be created under the input directory.
 * Set all of the following to crop to the area to be inspected: